-From capsule wardrobes to this super popular book, people all over are purging their closets (and the rest of their homes) in an effort to save time and money while simplifying their lives.
+From capsule wardrobes to a super popular book, people all over are purging their closets (and the rest of their homes) in an effort to save time and money while simplifying their lives.
 Sounds pretty good, right?

 The phrase “capsule wardrobe” is a thing lately.
 So much so, that several of you have asked me about it!
 Try Googling it (or asking any fashion blogger about it) and you’ll find a variety of opinions on the matter.
 So, what is it?
 And should you try it?

-First off, the phrase has been around for awhile, but blogger Caroline of Unfancy made it popular recently.
-She started her blog roughly a year ago and shared her experience with a super streamlined wardrobe.
-(She’s currently on hiatus for a few months but you can read more about it here.)
+First off, the phrase has been around for awhile, but blogger Caroline of Unfancy made it popular in recent years.
+She started her blog and shared her experience with a super streamlined wardrobe.
+(She’s currently on hiatus but you can read more about it here.)

 She insists that the number 37 isn’t the crucial part, but to find a number that works for you.
 Basically, your wardrobe is limited, but not a super crazy amount.
 Plus, you’re updating/changing out every three months, which includes shopping for the upcoming season.

 So do I think a capsule wardrobe works?
 Sure, for some people.
 I love her idea of spending less time, money and energy on getting dressed every day.
 And for some of you, this may be a great way to do it.
 A few pros and cons:

-More closet space!
+- More closet space!
 Especially if you separate your closet space to only have that season’s clothing there.

-Less can be more.
+- Less can be more.
 Fewer pieces can mean less time swimming through 42 skirts the next time you’re getting dressed.
 Fewer options can save you some stress.

-The chance to be creative.
+- The chance to be creative.
 37 pieces can sound like quite a bit, but since that includes shoes too, you are definitely going to be looking for new ways to wear your pieces.
 By the sixth time you’ve worn that top in the past few weeks you’re gonna want to try something new!

-If you know your personal style doesn’t vary much, this should be a pretty easy challenge.
+- If you know your personal style doesn’t vary much, this should be a pretty easy challenge.
 Wear the same couple pair of jeans and the same dozen t-shirts constantly?
 No problem!
 Do you rotate your three business suits with a handful of blouses and a few dresses every month?
 Sounds like you’re already following this plan!

-You’re not necessarily saving money.
+- You’re not necessarily saving money.
 Unless you’re someone who is out shopping year-round and wanting to curb your spending habits a bit, this plan still involves shopping- just not as often.
 Plus, you may end up spending more since you’re not shopping as much on “investment” pieces.
 Not saying that’s a bad thing, just make sure it works for your budget.

 - That 37 items is really closer to 148 items- if you’re using totally different items each season.
 So before you think you’re clearing out your closet for just under 40 items?
 Think again!

-Frustration.
+- Frustration.
 Not everyone likes spending time thinking up outfits.
 And while putting in the time to pair down your wardrobe every season seems like you’d be left with an easy closet to work with, you may get a little tired of wearing the exact same outfit once a week if you’re not someone who finds outfit planning fun.

-Limitations.
+- Limitations.
 Kind of obvious, but depending on your job, this size of a wardrobe may prove to be too small.
 Say you’ve got a corporate job and a casual home-life (you know, one where you don’t wear your tailored dresses and suits at home with your kids), you’re going to have to limit yourself in both areas.
 Or, break some rules, which is fine because this is your life we’re talking about!

-Climate plays a role.
+- Climate plays a role.
 If you live somewhere with “regular” seasons, you shouldn’t have a problem.
 However, in a place like where I live (Oklahoma), it’s not unusual to have an 80 degree day followed a few days later with a blizzard.
 (Not even kidding.)
 With such seasonal changes, one day I’m reaching for a sweater, and the next, a tank top.

 - If you’re like me, I love experimenting with my style daily and getting dressed is a fun part of my day!
 I personally love the fact that my closet is full of lots of items I can mix and match daily.
 Sure, I have some favorite pieces I wear more than others, but for the most part if it’s in my closet, I try to make sure I’m wearing it.
 (And let’s just say I have a little more than 37 pieces of clothing!)

 As for the other trendy home purge method?
-Japanese organizational guru Marie Kondo has recently made waves with her book, “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing“.
+Japanese organizational guru Marie Kondo made waves with her book, “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing“.
 People are following her method and loving their simplified, decluttered lives!
 Her basic plan: get rid of anything that doesn’t “spark joy”.